yoshiokaCB/redmica_s3/README.md

 ## Options Overview
 * The bucket specified in s3.yml will be created automatically when the plugin is loaded (this is generally when the server starts).
-* After files are uploaded they are made public, unless private is set to true.

 ## Options Detail
 * access_key_id: string key (required)